ebulllience/aryzach.github.io/_posts/2021-07-22-tetris-with-cats-to-snake-with-ZIO.markdown

 states.takeWhile(_.direction != false)
 ```

 I'm not sure if this is more or less efficient than doing an IO random call only when needed (when the snake ate food).
 I don't know enough about how streams work.
 If any stream that can be precomputed precomputes with a lot of values, it might be more efficient than doing 'random IO' only when needed.
-Regardless, it probably doesn't matter at all for this app, and it prematurely optimizing.
+Regardless, it probably doesn't matter at all for this app, and it's prematurely optimizing.
 But it's fun to think about!

 Now the game is largely feature complete.
 It's not a full snake game, because it never ends and you never lose, but it's all ported to ZIO, which was my main learning goal.